Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*{ .fg-light }

 When a creature you can see hits another creature within 5 feet of you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to reduce the damage dealt to the target by 1d10 + your Proficiency Bonus (to a minimum of 0 damage).
-You must be wielding a shield or a simple or martial weapon to take this **:rsc-r: Reaction**{ .rsc }.
+You must be wielding a Shield or a Simple or Martial weapon to take this **:rsc-r: Reaction**{ .rsc }.

 ---